Cocon-Se/gpyrobotstxt/README.md

 ## License

-Like the original library, `pyrobotstxt` is licensed under the terms of the Apache License, Version 2.0.
+Like the original library, `gpyrobotstxt` is licensed under the terms of the Apache License, Version 2.0.

 See [LICENSE](LICENSE) for more information.